 The nonstop increase of Bitcoin price over dollar has shown its reverse side.
-It has given birth to a brand new cybercrime industry based on numerous scams.
+It has given birth to a brand new cybercrime industry based on numerous scams, even if they are easy to get.

 Crafty rascals target naive internet users in a bid to cause them to lose their Bitcoins.